WSUCptSCapstone-Fall2022Spring2023/lami-fullstackapp/README.md

 ### Prerequisites

-TODO: List what a user needs to have installed before running the installation instructions below (e.g., git, which versions of Ruby/Rails)
-To get this application to work for the oline application we will be connecting the application to the already existing LAMI house website so no downloading will be needed.
+To get this application to work for the online application we will be connecting the application to the already existing LAMI house website so no downloading will be needed.
 However, for the phone insallation it would be best to downlaod the code from the git website and make a shortcut for the code so it can used as an app on the phone.

 ### Add-ons